- It is normal behavior for grizzly bears to attack baby elk.

 - The majority of bear-wolf interactions may be categorized as non-confrontational, with no injuries happening to either species.

 The first national park in Canada was created in 1885 and is known as Banff National Park.
-As a 26 square kilometer hot springs reserve at its inception, Banff has grown into a 6,641 square kilometer mountainous landscape that is tucked away in the heart of the majestic Canadian Rockies.
+As a 26-square-kilometer (10 square miles) hot springs reserve at its inception, Banff has grown into a 6,641-square-kilometer (2,564 square miles) mountainous landscape that is tucked away in the heart of the majestic Canadian Rockies.